Wondering what affiliate marketing is all about? Read on to learn everything you need to know!

 - Paid search (search engine marketing, a.k.a.
 SEM)

 - Partnerships and promotions

-This step will dramatically improve your chances of getting approval if your site is relatively new.
+This step will dramatically improve your chances of getting approval if your website is a relatively new one.

-There are a number of popular affiliate networks out there that include different sellers or merchants.
+There are several popular affiliate networks out there that include different sellers or merchants.
 Some of the most popular ones are:

 You can also usually find links to individual merchant’s affiliate program information in the footer of their website.
 For example, on the FreshBooks website, simply click on Affiliate Program in the footer!